gilligan/haskellx-slides/index.md

 Some important bits up front

 - Nix is available for Linux/macOS
+- NixOS is a Linux distro built on top of Nix
 - Currently transitioning cli: `nix-*` vs `nix *`
 - All packages/libraries/NixOS are maintained in `nixpkgs` (GitHub)
 - Packages are available through subscribable **channels**